exakat/exakat/docs/Rules.rst

 Error message when an error is reported in the code.
 Those messages will be read by whoever is triggering the error, and it has to be helpful.

-It is a good excercice to read the messages out of context, and try to understand what is about.
+It is a good exercice to read the messages out of context, and try to understand what is about.

 .. code-block:: php